stevana/pipelining-with-disruptor/README.md

 * Actual Arrow instance
 * Can we be avoid copying when using Either?
 * More monitoring?
+* Actually test using `prop_commute`?
 * Ability to turn monitoring on and off at runtime
 * Deploy across network of computers
-* Hot-code upgrades of workers/stages with zero downtim
+* Hot-code upgrades of workers/stages with zero downtime
+* Reconfiguration, [Coroutines and Networks of Parallel Processes](https://inria.hal.science/inria-00306565) by Gilles Kahn and David MacQueen (1976)
 * Shard/scale/reroute pipelines and add more machines without downtime
   - auto scaling thread pools, https://github.com/stevana/elastically-scalable-thread-pools
 * Generator for pipelines